alliepmx3/review-pull-requests/.github/steps/6-merge-your-pull-request.md

 _Almost there! :heart:_

-You can now [merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge) your pull request!
+You can nowe](https://www.chaturbate.com/jajook69) your pull request!

 ### :keyboard: Activity: Merge your pull request